Last Updated on

 When a woman struggles to fall pregnant, she may turn to IVF treatments to help make her dream of having a baby come true.

-Unfortunately, these treatments are not only expensive, there are many risks associated with them too.
+Unfortunately, these treatments are not only expensive, but there are also many risks associated with them too.

 Before turning to IVF as a last resort, take a look at your diet, as it may be as simple as what you are eating on a daily basis!